Definition of Anti-Hero

 The idea of killing only the guilty people does not seem such a bad thing to do at first.
 Rather, to some extent, it sounds rational but it is not.
 Dexter did not become a serial killer to rid society of crime.
-He did so because he took pleasure in it while the social cleansing part came in as a spinoff.
-The show depicts that he is slowly moving towards redemption and that is what keeps the audience glued.
+He did so because he took pleasure in it, while the social cleansing part came in as a spinoff.
+The show depicts that he is slowly moving towards redemption, and that is what keeps the audience glued.
 This is a good case of a modern anti-hero.

-Novel(s): Lord of the Rings series J. R. R. Tolkien
+Example #2: Lord of the Rings (By J. R. R. Tolkien)

 Function of Anti-Hero

 Anti-hero can serve a great purpose if used skillfully.
 An anti-hero brings the spice and flavor to a script that an ordinary hero-villain format cannot.
 The more secular approach to the idea of using anti-hero shows that it has much more potential as compared to the conventional style.
-It can be used to represent many things at the same time such as, social flaws, human frailties and political culture.
+It can be used to represent many things at the same time, such as social flaws, human frailties, and political culture.

 This is why people associate themselves with some stories better than others.
-Gulliver of Jonathan Swift and Jean Valjean of Victor Huge are two such characters.
-They have been portrayed to have flaws but still they held fast to their nature.
-These two characters can exemplify anyone who has suffered all through their lives but they are not the kind of characters one can look up to.
+Gulliver of Jonathan Swift’s Guliver’s Travels, and Jean Valjean of Victor Hugo’s Les Misérables are two such characters.
+They have been portrayed to have flaws, but still they held fast to their natures.
+These two characters can exemplify anyone who has suffered all through their lives, but they are not the kind of characters one can look up to.

 Moreover, in modern society when we are presented with a character that is overly righteous and upright, we find it too good to be true.
 The social turmoil that the entire world as a community has been facing recently has disposed us to be skeptical of almost everything.
 The greatness that a conventional antagonist shows is something we do not witness in society, which is why we find it far from reality.
 Suffering and sorrow are a part of human life.
-So, we relate better to a character that has suffered through life and has both good and bad sides than a character that is only seen doing good.
+So, we relate better to a character that has suffered through life, and who has both good and bad sides, than a character that is only seen doing good.